Why Apple Banned Fortnite? How To Play Fortnite On iPhone / iPad

 This might not seem like much, but, in the grand scheme of things, according to testimonies provided by Apple employees, Apple made over $100 million over the 30% cut from Fortnite

 Epic Games didn’t want Apple to take in more of their money and violated their terms.
-After filing lawsuits from multiple states, Apple eventually banned Fortnite for breaking their ToS in 2020, and the situation remains the same at the end of 2022.
+After filing lawsuits from multiple states, Apple eventually banned Fortnite for breaking their ToS in 2020, and the situation remains the same.

-This means that currently, you aren’t able to download or play Fortnite on the iPhone and iPad.
-And, the Macbook has an outdated version of Fortnite that is basically unplayable as well.
+This means that currently, you aren’t able to download or play Fortnite on the iPhone, iPad without a workaround.

 Apple took a stand.
-I think they made the right decision.
+I personally think they made the right decision.
 Rules are rules.
-If you allow one big game to bypass them, then everyone will want unique rules for themselves.
+If you allow one big game to bypass them, everyone will want unique rules.

 Will Fortnite Be Unbanned?